-- 145. Explain how to compute the number of functions from a k-element set K onto an n-element set N by using multinomial coefficients. - •146.
+- 149. Explain how to compute the number of functions from a k-element set K to an n-element set N by using multinomial coefficients.
+Online hint. - 150.
+Explain how to compute the number of functions from a k-element set K onto an n-element set N by using multinomial coefficients.
+Online hint. - •151.
 What do multinomial coefficients have to do with expanding the kth power of a multinomial $x_1 + x_2 + \cdots + x_n$?
 This result is called the multinomial theorem.
+Online hint.